 Grey literature is defined as “information produced on all levels of government, academia, business and industry in electronic and print format not controlled by commercial publishing i.e. where publishing is not the primary activity of the producing body" (ICGL Luxembourg definition, 1997, Expanded in New York, 2004).
 It is not found in traditional scholarly journal publications.

-Grey literature encompasses may different types of resources, including:
+Grey literature encompasses many different types of resources:

 Blogs, bulletins, clinical trials, conference proceedings, dissertations, fact sheets, government documents & reports, informal communication, interviews, market reports, newsletters, patents, pamphlets, policy statements, research data & reports, standards, statistical reports, social media, surveys, theses, technical reports, tweets, white papers, and working papers.